- Also called: dry process, unwashed

 - Availability: Common

-In natural processing, picked cherries are laid on raised beds or patios and dried in the sun for 2–6 weeks with the fruit still on the seed.
-The seeds absorb sugars and aromatics from the surrounding fruit, producing the characteristic 'fruit bomb' profile of natural Ethiopians and Brazilians — blueberry, strawberry, wine.
+In natural processing, picked cherries are laid on raised beds or patios and dried in the sun for 2 to 6 weeks with the fruit still on the seed.
+The seeds absorb sugars and aromatics from the surrounding fruit, producing the characteristic 'fruit bomb' profile of natural Ethiopians and Brazilians: blueberry, strawberry, wine.
 Done poorly, naturals taste boozy and over-fermented; done well, they are some of the most distinctive cups on a specialty menu.